Once you’ve mastered smoking meat, it’s time to experiment with cheese because it’s one of the most delicious smoked foods you’ll ever try.

 No, smoked cheese isn’t just the type of food to try during the Holidays; it’s actually a year-round smoked delicacy that you don’t want to miss out on!

 Different types of wood complement specific kinds of cheese.
 Mild fruit and nut woods are best for semi-soft cheeses, while stronger flavored hardwoods are best to smoke hard cheeses.
-The best woods for smoking cheese are hickory, apple, cherry, pecan, and oak, but the perfect pair for cheese is lilac.
+The best woods for smoking cheese are hickory, apple, cherry, pecan, and water oak, but the perfect pair for cheese is lilac.

 Smoked cheese is an excellent alternative to the unsmoked variety because it still has the same flavor profile, but the wood smoke also enhances it.